eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 * UPM

-UPM is a sensor library that provides software drivers for a wide variety of commonly used sensors including the DE10-nano's on-board accelerometer.
+UPM is a sensor library that provides software drivers for a wide variety of commonly used sensors including the Terasic DE10-nano's on-board accelerometer.
 These software drivers interact with the underlying hardware platform through calls to MRAA APIs.
 In this tutorial, the UPM library is used to read data from the board's built-in 3-axis digital accelerometer, the ADXL345 from Analog Devices\*.

-**Note**: MRAA and UPM come pre-installed on the default DE10-Nano microSD card image.
+**Note**: MRAA and UPM come pre-installed on the default Terasic DE10-Nano microSD card image.

 #### Programming Language
 Node.js\*